 College of Liberal Arts & Social Sciences > Centers & Institutes > The Women's Center > Events

-Check back for Spring Quarter date, time, and location
+Check back for this quarter's date, time, and location

 Dandelions is a quarterly event about building community, healing, and transformation for all bodies and people.
 Organized by the Building Communities, Ending Violence project, the event offers space for creative arts, storytelling, refreshments, and the envisioning of new ways of living and relating.
 It’s a space where participants lift up and celebrate our individual and collective efforts—small and large—to heal, to grow, to resist, to thrive, to bloom.